dubwub/journal/README.md

 >
 >If you don't want to connect your database immediately, you can skip to [💻 Usage](#-usage)

-9. Create a file named .env and register MongoDB API key:
+9. Create a file named .env in `/server/.env` and register MongoDB API key:

    ```env
    ATLAS_URI=mongodb+srv://<username>:<password>@<cluster>/?retryWrites=true&w=majority